aldur/nixpkgs.docset/README.md

 - The [Nixpkgs reference manual](https://nixos.org/manual/nixpkgs/unstable/) into a `nixpkgs.docset`.
 - The [NixOS Manual](https://nixos.org/manual/nixpkgs/unstable/) into a `nixos.docset`.
 - The [nix-darwin Manual](https://daiderd.com/nix-darwin/manual/index.html) into a `nix-darwin.docset`.
+- The [Home Manager Manual](https://nix-community.github.io/home-manager/index.xhtml) into a `home-manager.docset`.

 ## The docsets